cmaureir/progra-alma/lectures/lecture2.rst

 Program execution
 ~~~~~~~~~~~~~~~~~

-Once the program written and the interpreter installed,
+Once the program is written and the interpreter has been installed,
-is possible to execute the programs.
+it is possible to execute the programs.
-The next video show the process:
+The next video shows the process:

     [Video]